fenago/docker-course/md/lab_8.md

 ![](./images/B15021_09_07.jpg)

-    Figure 9.7: Increased number of web services in Swarmpit

 9. Notice that most of the options in Swarmpit are linked.
 On the `test_swarm` stack page, if you click on the web service